intel/iotg_tsn_ref_sw/doc/README.md

 1. Download and unzip the zip file.
 2. Open TSN_UG_index.htm with Google Chrome or Internet Explorer.

-Tip: You can also download a PDF verion for your convenience by going to the
+Tip: You can also download a PDF version for your convenience by going to the
-     Download PDF topic in the left navigation bar.
+     Download PDF topic located in the left navigation bar of TSN_UG_index.htm.